 What makes Mondays so unpopular?

-Mondays are often thought of as the end of leisure time, the start of early mornings, and the pressures of work or school.
+Mondays are often thought of as the end of leisure time, the start of early mornings, and the beginning of work or school pressures.
 That anxiety can be lessened by altering your routine and thinking.

 How can I lessen the stress of Mondays?

 Start with small goals, have a nutritious breakfast, get adequate sleep, and plan your week on Sunday.
-Monday stress can be significantly reduced by following simple practices.
+Stress on Mondays can be significantly reduced by following simple practices.

 Which “Happy Monday” sayings are appropriate to share?